TylerBoni/pwa-speedrun/workspace-5-lovable.md

 ## Connect to Github
 - When ready to move to next phase, connect to github
+- Github icon in top nav bar -> Connect to githy
 - 2 way sync: Lovable will push to main branch, and also pull automatically
 - You can leave lovable, make changes manually in cursor, push to main and return to lovable
 - If you make changes in lovable after local development, you need to pull these changes in your local environment